zeroc00I/ReconNotes/Readme.md

 https://community.riskiq.com/search/ | There are a lot of contents, but seems useless.
 I cant see anything sensitive<br>

 # Process/Methodology:-
-## 1.Attacks(Test on Subdomains first if Target has no subdomains or not juicy subdomains then go for main Domain.)
+## 1. Attacks(Test on Subdomains first if Target has no subdomains or not juicy subdomains then go for main Domain.)

 	All Subdomains:-
 	1)XSS